IshitaRoy20/Sudoku-Engine/README.md

-# Sudoku Solver & Generator
+# Sudoku Solver & Generator with Hint and User Input System

 A modular C++17 application for generating, solving, and validating Sudoku puzzles.
 The project implements recursive backtracking, puzzle generation with unique-solution verification, an interactive hint system, and automated testing.